Differentiable graph-structured models for inverse design of lattice materials: Discussion

+To mask in and out beams in the lattice design during inverse design, we used a technique called surrogate gradient.
+Without surrogate gradients, we found that only continuous properties of the lattice, such as node positions, are changed during gradient descent -- which is not too surprising, since the gradient of the threshold function is a Dirac delta distribution, which vanishes everywhere except at $0$, and thus mask values of beams are only rarely changed.
+In contrast, with surrogate gradients, beams were continuously added or removed during inverse design, enabling a discrete restructuring of the lattice.

+When using this method, there is an ambiguity on what kind of function to use as the surrogate gradient.
+However, it has recently been observed that learning with surrogate gradients is robust to different shapes of the surrogate function -- at least for training spiking neural networks \cite{zenke2021remarkable}.
+In this work, we only used one type of surrogate function, but with adjustable width $\alpha$ -- which we found to not drastically change performance.

+We used a masking scheme here that incorporates information about crossing beams in the inverse design framework.
+Although we decided to simply mask out all crossing beams, in principle, a scheme could be developed that samples -- from a group of crossing beams -- a ``winning'' beam.
+For instance, the Gumbel-Softmax trick \cite{JanGuPoo17}, which enables sampling from categorical distributions compatible with automatic differentiation, could be used to select the winning beam based on their edge mask values.

+Although we only focused on 2D lattices here, the introduced method is extendable to more complex structures and materials.
+For instance, 3D truss-based lattices can be encoded in the same way as 2D lattices: node coordinates (in 3D) and an adjacency matrix describe the structure itself, while stiffness matrices are again calculated for each beam element using message passing.
+In fact, our method is naturally compatible with any truss-based lattice and we are additionally confident that it can be generalized to more complex lattice types in the future, such as sheet- and shell-based materials.
+We envision this achieved e.g., by representing the mesh of local elements (instead of beams) as a heterogeneous graph, and using message passing between unit elements to model their interactions.
+An analogous approach has shown promise for property prediction from the grain microstructures of polycrystalline metallic alloys \cite{dai2021graph}.

-We present a framework that utilizes differentiable graph representations of lattices to perform both property prediction and inverse design.
-The main focus lies hereby on using message passing algorithms, which perform calculations directly on the geometric structure of the lattice's graph representation and allow the modification of mechanical properties and beam connectivity using automatic differentiation.
+To conclude, we present a framework that utilizes differentiable graph representations of lattices to perform both property prediction and inverse design.
+The main focus lies hereby on using message passing algorithms, which perform calculations directly on the geometric structure of the lattice's graph representation and allow the modification of local material properties and beam connectivity using automatic differentiation to optimize global properties of the lattice.
 We show that finite element methods can be realized using message passing, or GNNs trained on simulated data can act as surrogate models thereof.
 This yields an efficient and expressive way of both describing and parametrizing lattices as well as modelling their behaviour mathematically.